AspirinCode/discus/README.md

 You can do it via CLI or via PhpMyAdmin

 2.1.7.
+Include OpenBabel PHP extension to php.ini

+> echo "extension = openbabel-php.so" > /etc/php5/conf.d/21-disus.ini

+> service apache2 restart

+2.1.8.
 Get DiSCuS code

 > cd /var/www

 > git clone https://github.com/mwojcikowski/discus.git discus

-2.1.8.
+> chmod 777 discus

+2.1.9.
 Open your instance of DiSCuS in web browser and proceed with installation.

 > http://YOUR_HOSTNAME_OR_IP/discus/